Sears says Kmart stores hit by data breach

 “It is debatable whether they had sufficient security in place to thwart these thieves.
 The real question that needs to be asked is why haven’t they learned the lessons from the attacks on Target and others.”

-Other widespread breaches include those of Target Corp, Home Depot Inc, Michaels Stores Inc and Neiman Marcus.

-Reporting by Yashaswini Swamynathan and Natalie Grover In Bangalore; Editing by Maju Samuel and Lisa Shumaker
+Additional reporting by Yashaswini Swamynathan and Natalie Grover In Bangalore; Editing by Maju Samuel, Lisa Shumaker and Ken Wills